wyv3rn/vim-tinycpp/README.md

 ## Installation

 Your best bet is to use some plugin manager like [Vundle](https://github.com/VundleVim/Vundle.vim) or [vim-plug](https://github.com/junegunn/vim-plug).

 Example for Vundle: Add `Plugin 'wyv3rn/vim-tinycpp'` to your `.vimrc`.

 ## Current features

-See `help tinycpp` for more info on usage.
+See `:help tinycpp` for more info on usage.
+TLDR: Use it by invoking commands (`Tc...`); freely map those to your desire.

 * Add include guard to current buffer (`:TcIncGuard`)